-21. The Working Group noted that, in most States, there were different national authorities involved in those procedures, ranging from space agencies and other similar authorities up to ministerial-level authority, in some cases involving different governmental entities for different activities requiring a licence.
-The existence in some cases of separate procedures for the licensing of operators conducting space activities and for the authorization of specific projects and programmes was noted.
-The Working Group noted that there was a broad variety of means of registering space objects with a national registry, including through a government ministry or through a space agency or similar authority.
+21. The Working Group noted that, in most States, there were different national authorities involved in the authorization, registration and supervision of space activities, ranging from space agencies and other similar authorities to ministerial-level authorities, in some cases involving different governmental entities for different activities requiring a licence.
+It was noted that in some cases separate procedures existed for the licensing of operators conducting space activities and for the authorization of specific projects and programmes.
+The Working Group noted that there was a broad variety of means of registering space objects with a national registry, including through a Government ministry or through a space agency or similar authority.

-22. With respect to the establishment of a national register, the Working Group noted that some States had more than one register and some States were currently reorganizing their national registries.
-The Working Group noted that in many cases an authority different from the one responsible for keeping the national registry was in charge of transmitting the relevant information to the Secretary-General of the United Nations.
+22. With respect to the establishment of a national register, the Working Group noted that some States had more than one register and that some States were currently reorganizing their national registries.
+The Working Group also noted that in many cases an authority different from the one responsible for keeping the national registry was in charge of transmitting the relevant information to the Secretary-General.